 The track is extremely dangerous for cars and must be traveled with extreme caution on any vehicle (best to avoid transit through common cars).
 The road is gravelled and it is somewhat bad around the pass height.
 The speed limit is 20km/h.

 The main road in the Col de la Boaire is officially closed from November 1 to March 31 every year.
-This pass is included in the Via del Sale road.
-The road that is traversing the pass was originally built with military function and was used during the Second World War.
+This pass is traversed by the Via del Sale road.
+It was originally built with military function and was used during the Second World War.

 TheVia del Sale is a Ligurian track built in the Middle Ages to transport salt from Ventimiglia to Limone Piemonte and from there to Turin.
 As a result, the road has been enlarged and many sections were magnified and transformed into military roads to connect the numerous forts located along the border between Italy and France.